art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `latitude` - Latitude coordinate of the center of the room
 * `longitude` - Longitude coordinate of the center of the room
 * `latlon` - Latitude and longitude coordinates of the center of the room
-* `category_ids` - Uniqiue identifiers of the categories this gallery is a part of
+* `category_ids` - Unique identifiers of the categories this gallery is a part of
 * `last_updated_fedora` - Date and time the resource was updated in LAKE, our digital asset management system
 * `last_updated_source` - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
 * `last_updated` - Date and time the resource was updated in the Data Aggregator